Pets on Trains

 - The fare for pets is $25.00 per carrier, for each travel segment.

 - Pet reservations can only be made with a reservation agent at 1-800-USA-RAIL or at a staffed station.

 - Pets are not permitted to travel with unaccompanied minors.

-- During this pilot program, multi-ride tickets cannot be used in conjunction with pet reservations.
+- Multi-ride tickets cannot be used in conjunction with pet reservations.
 Multi-ride ticket holders traveling with a pet must reserve a coach seat and pay the applicable fare.

 Arrive at Least 30 Minutes Early